gevuong/EventListenr/EventListenr/README.md

 ### Bonus Features (TBD)
 Google Maps
-Interactive map showing the event's location on the event showpage Interactive map showing multiple events on search results page Search
+Interactive map showing the event's location on the event show page Interactive map showing multiple events on search results page Search
 Autocomplete search feature allows users to search for events by category or by event name